carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 %timeit -n 7 -r 1 convolved_image_gpu = convolve2d_gpu(diracs_gpu, gauss_gpu)
 ~~~

-Also the execution time of the GPU convolution will depend very much on the hardware used, as seen for the host.
+The execution time of the GPU convolution will depend very much on the hardware used, just as seen for the host.
-The timing using a NVIDIA Tesla T4 on Google Colab was:
+The timing using a NVIDIA Tesla T4 at Google Colab was:

 ~~~output
 98.2 µs ± 0 ns per loop (mean ± std. dev. of 1 run, 7 loops each)